Chow-Witt rings of classifying spaces for symplectic and special linear groups: Characteristic classes for (oriented) vector bundles

 Recall that for any $n\in \mathbb{N}$, we have natural group homomorphisms

 These homomorphisms are compatible with stabilization in the sense that there are commutative diagrams

 The induced morphism on classifying spaces

 will be called \emph{symplectification morphism}.
-It maps a vector bundle $E$ over a scheme $X$ to the vector bundle $E\oplus \overline{E}$ equipped with the natural symplectic form, where $\overline{E}$ is the conjugate bundle of $E$, obtained by applying the outer automorphism $M\mapsto (M^{-1})^{\op{t}}$ to the transition functions.
+It corresponds to the standard hyperbolic functor.
+More precisely, it maps a vector bundle $\mathscr{E}$ over a scheme $X$ to the vector bundle $\mathscr{E}\oplus \overline{\mathscr{E}}$ equipped with the natural symplectic form, where $\overline{\mathscr{E}}$ is the dual bundle of $\mathscr{E}$ (obtained by applying the outer automorphism $M\mapsto (M^{-1})^{\op{t}}$ to the transition functions).
 By the above commutative diagram, symplectification of vector bundles is compatible with stabilization.

-Composing with the natural inclusions $\op{SL}_n\hookrightarrow\op{GL}_n$ yields by definition the symplectification for oriented vector bundle, which will be (isomorphic to) the symplectification of the underlying vector bundle enjoying similar properties.
+Composing with the natural inclusions $\op{SL}_n\hookrightarrow\op{GL}_n$ yields by definition the symplectification for oriented vector bundles, which will be (isomorphic to) the symplectification of the underlying vector bundle enjoying similar properties.
 Next, we introduce Pontryagin classes for ${\op{B}}\op{SL}_{n}$.

 \begin{definition} We define the \emph{Pontryagin classes} $\op{p}_{i}(\op{GL}_n)$ resp. $\op{p}_{i}(\op{SL}_n)$ as the images of $\op{p}_{i}\in\widetilde{\op{CH}}^\bullet({\op{B}}\op{Sp}_{2n})$ from Theorem~\ref{thm:symplectic} under the homomorphisms